Rare photo of 3 mountain lions sparking excitement

 JULIAN, Calif.
-(KGTV) - A rare local photo showing three mountain lions in the wild is being called 'encouraging.'
+(KGTV) - A rare photo from Southern California showing three mountain lions in the wild is being called "encouraging."

 The just-retrieved image of the cougars on an evening in late March was snapped by a wildlife camera run by the San Diego River Park foundation at its preserve near Julian.